Introduction

-My first few rodeos of teaching did not take the learning outcomes [LOs] in my syllabus too seriously.[1]
-They were window dressings.
-Today, they significantly shape the courses I create, indeed, they are the foundation.
-This is my conversion story.
+My first few attempts at teaching university courses in Religious Studies did not take the learning outcomes [LOs] too seriously.[1]
+They were window dressings, a convention of the syllabus genre that had very little purpose.
+Today, LOs significantly shape the courses I create, indeed, they are a foundation.
+This is my conversion story and a template for crating your course LOs.

 Backwards Design.png